 This is a particularly challenging exam, and expert tutoring may be what your daughter needs to prepare.
 If you want an experienced third party to help you stay on track with your preparation, our specialist 11 plus tutors have significant St Paul’s entrance experience.

-Those who are successful in the entrance exam will be invited back to St Paul’s for an interview.
+Those who are successful in the written entrance exam will be invited back to St Paul’s for an interview.
 The interview lasts around 15-20 minutes and will take place in late January.
+For 2024 applicants this will take place on the 20th and 28th of January.
 It will be one-to-one with a senior member of staff.
-In 2021, the interviews were held via Zoom, however it is likely St Paul’s will be keen to get back to in person interviews if possible.
 The interview is an important part of the admission process.
 It is designed to identify natural ability and potential.
 Girls will be given material intended to generate conversation, interviewers will look for evidence of creativity, engagement and critical thinking skills.

 The interviews will require applicants to talk about themselves; the interviewer will aim to explore candidates interests and ideas.
 Girls need to be able to articulate firm views on their interests and be able to justify them to an interviewer who may oppose or question them.
 The interview will also include questions seeking to gauge girl’s abilities in communication, inquisitiveness, reasoning and wider cultural interests.
 The interview is the chance for girls to show their genuine excitement and interest in SPGS.